- Launched in 2007

 Papers should only be submitted for consideration once consent is given by all contributing authors.
 Those submitting papers should carefully check that all those whose work contributed to the paper are acknowledged as contributing authors.
-The list of authors should include all those who can legitimately claim authorship.
-This is all those who:

-Made a substantial contribution to the concept and design, acquisition of data or analysis and interpretation of data,
+- Made a substantial contribution to the concept or design of the work; or acquisition, analysis or interpretation of data,

-2. Drafted the article or revised it critically for important intellectual content,
+- Drafted the article or revised it critically for important intellectual content,

-3. Approved the version to be published,
+- Approved the version to be published,

-4. Each author should have participated sufficiently in the work to take public responsibility for appropriate portions of the content.
+- Each author should have participated sufficiently in the work to take public responsibility for appropriate portions of the content.

 Authors should meet the conditions of all of the points above.
 When a large, multicentre group has conducted the work, the group should identify the individuals who accept direct responsibility for the manuscript.
 These individuals should fully meet the criteria for authorship.

 Acquisition of funding, collection of data, or general supervision of the research group alone does not constitute authorship, although all contributors who do not meet the criteria for authorship should be listed in the Acknowledgments section.
 Please refer to the International Committee of Medical Journal Editors (ICMJE) authorship guidelines for more information on authorship.

 All contributors who do not meet the criteria for authorship should be listed in an Acknowledgements section.
 Examples of those who might be acknowledged include a person who provided purely technical help, or a department chair who provided only general support.